thuml/Nonstationary_Transformers/README.md

 ## Training scripts

+### Non-stationary Transformer

-We provide the experiment scripts and hyperparameters of all benchmark dataset under the folder `./scripts`.
+We provide the Non-stationary Transformer experiment scripts and hyperparameters of all benchmark dataset under the folder `./scripts`.

 ```bash
 # Transformer with our framework